brunovirsan/brunovirsan/README.md

 - 👀 I'm interested in learning new skills.
 Looking for new opportunities as in the market as a junior developer.
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning Javascript, Node.js, MongoDB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 f